dgethings/lsp-cisco-ios/docs/prd.md

 ## Epics

-- Epic1 Core LSP Functionality & Setup: Establish the foundational features of the language server, including syntax highlighting, autocompletion, and basic linting.
+- Epic 1: Analyze and Integrate with Existing LSP Codebase
+- Epic 2: Core LSP Functionality
-- Epic2 Advanced IOS Intelligence & Editor Features: Implement advanced, context-aware features and editor-specific integrations like the configuration tree view.
+- Epic 3: Advanced IOS Intelligence & Editor Features

-## Epic 1 Core LSP Functionality & Setup
+## Epic 1: Analyze and Integrate with Existing LSP Codebase

-This epic focuses on establishing the core functionality of the language server.
-It includes setting up the project, implementing fundamental LSP features like syntax highlighting, autocompletion, and diagnostics for both Cisco IOS and Jinja2.
+This epic focuses on understanding the existing LSP codebase, establishing a solid development and testing foundation, and preparing for new feature development.

-### Story 1.1 Setup Project and Basic LSP Server
+### Story 1.1: Analyze Existing LSP Implementation

 As a developer,
-I want to set up the initial project structure and a basic LSP server, so that we have a foundation for implementing features.
+I want to analyze the existing `lsp/` codebase, so that I can understand its structure, dependencies, and current capabilities to inform our development plan.

 #### Acceptance Criteria

+- 1: A summary of the existing `lsp/` directory's functionality is created and documented.
+- 2: The existing Go dependencies from `go.mod` are reviewed and their purpose is documented.
+- 3: A high-level plan for integrating new features with the existing code is drafted.
+- 4: The `README.md` is updated with instructions for setting up the development environment for this existing project.

+### Story 1.2: Adapt CI/CD Pipeline for LSP

+As a developer,
+I want to adapt the existing CI/CD pipeline for the LSP server, so that every change is automatically built and tested.

+#### Acceptance Criteria

+- 1: The CI/CD pipeline is configured to build the Go LSP server.
+- 2: The pipeline is configured to run unit tests on every commit.
+- 3: A script is created to build and package the VSCode extension.
+- 4: A script is created to package the Neovim extension.
+- 5: The process for publishing to the VSCode Marketplace is documented.
+- 6: The process for publishing to a Neovim package manager is documented.

+### Story 1.3: Configure Testing Framework

+As a developer,
+I want to configure the testing framework for the LSP server, so that I can write and run unit tests from the beginning.

+#### Acceptance Criteria

-- 1: A Go project for the LSP server is created.
+- 1: The Go testing framework (`go test`) is configured for the project.
-- 2: A basic LSP server is implemented that can communicate with a client.
+- 2: Initial test files are created for the main packages.
+- 3: The CI/CD pipeline is configured to run the tests.

+### Story 1.4: Analyze and Document the IOS Command Scraper

+As a developer,
+I want to analyze the existing `scraper/` application and its data source, so that I can understand how to maintain and operate it to provide command data to the LSP.

+#### Acceptance Criteria

+- 1: The functionality of the `scraper/` application is documented, including its inputs (the Cisco website) and outputs (`keywords.go`).
+- 2: The process for running the scraper to refresh the command database is documented in the `README.md`.
-- 3: The repository is initialized with a `.gitignore` file and a `README.md`.
+- 3: The risks associated with depending on the structure of the Cisco documentation website are identified and documented.
+- 4: The `keywords.tmpl` file is reviewed to understand how the Go code is generated.

+### Story 1.5: Define UI/UX Specifications for Editor Extensions

+As a user,
+I want a clear and consistent user interface for the editor extensions, so that I can easily understand and interact with the LSP's features.

+#### Acceptance Criteria

+- 1: A `frontend-architecture.md` document is created.
+- 2: Wireframes or mockups for the "tree view" are created and added to the new document.
+- 3: The interaction model for all major UI features (hover, diagnostics, tree view) is defined.
+- 4: The user workflow for configuring the extension (e.g., setting IOS version) is documented.
+- 5: A plan for a frontend testing strategy is included.

+## Epic 2: Core LSP Functionality

+This epic focuses on implementing the core LSP features, building upon the existing codebase.

-### Story 1.2 Implement Syntax Highlighting
+### Story 2.1: Implement Syntax Highlighting

 As a network architect,
 I want to see syntax highlighting for Cisco IOS and Jinja2,